huhanGitHub/huhanGitHub.github.io/_pages/about.md

 ## About Me

 I am **Han Hu** (胡晗), a **Research Scientist** at **Huawei Hong Kong Research Center** *(Feb 2025 – Present)*.
+At Huawei, I work on evaluation-driven optimization for coding agents and Code LLMs in HarmonyOS/OpenHarmony app development.

 I hold a Ph.D. in Computer Science from **Monash University** (Jul 2021–Dec 2024), an M.S. from **Tsinghua University**, and a B.S. from **UESTC**.

 My Ph.D. research produced **5+ first-author CCF-A / CORE A\*** papers across top AI and software-engineering venues, with work at NeurIPS, ICLR, FSE, ICSE, and TOSEM.